Work with me

 For multiple choice, students learn to pay close attention to the detailed wording of each option - to look out for 'traps' which are designed to catch them out!
 For standard format, there is a strong emphasis on explaining your answer with evidence from the text - attention to the marks available for each question will help learners structure their response.

 All the while, through progressively more difficult texts, students will expand their vocabulary and improve their own writing skills at the same time.
-I have a vast amount of practice materials and sample papers on which to draw.
+I have a vast quantity of practice materials and sample papers on which to draw.

 This is not an obvious skill to master, but through meaningful tasks and detailed feedback, I can help your child learn to write with depth and maturity.
 One-to-one tuition is a popular option.
 Small groups may also be arranged - students can learn as much from their own errors as from feedback on others in the group.